eflows4hpc/minimal-workflow/README.md

 # minimal-workflow

-This repository contains the minimal workflow example
+This repository contains the minimal workflow example.

+It can be used as a base to setup a new workflow.